onemoonsci/nmrfxprocessordocs/pages/05.scanner/01.scanner/docs.md

 *   ndim: The number of dimensions in the data
 *   etime: The time the dataset was collected, in seconds from the time of the first (in chronological order) file
 *   row: Processed files can be placed into a single dataset file.
 This gives the row in the file (or plane if the data is 2D).
+*   dataset: This gives the name of the dataset containing the processed data for this dimension.

 If you load data via a table file, your table file can contain additional columns that will appear in this table.

 ## Menus

 ### File

-Scan Directory...
+Set Scan Directory...

 :    A directory chooser will be displayed.
 Browse to and choose a directory.
+That directory, and all sub-directories will used when scanning and processing the NMR datasets (using the Scan Directory command, described below).

+Set Scan Output Directory...

+:    A directory chooser will be displayed.
+Browse to and choose a directory.
+That directory will be used to write the processed data to as well as file containing information in the table display.

+Scan Directory...

-That directory, and all sub-directories will be scanned to find a list of NMR datasets (with fid/ser files).
-The names of all the found datasets will be displayed in a list.
-Double-click on an entry in the list to open up the selected dataset.
-Configure processing for that dataset as is normally done in NMRFx Processor.
+:    Search through the **scan directory** (specified with the "Set Scan Directory" menu item) and sub--directories to find a list of NMR datasets (with fid/ser files).
+The names of all the found datasets will be displayed in the Table tab.
+If a **scan directory** hasn't already been specified a directory chooser will be displayed which you can use to choose one.

 Open Table...

 :    Load a table file that contains the locations of the data files that should be opened.
 Additional columns can describe additional metadata about the datasets.
 See information below about the format of the file..

-Save Table...h
+Save Table...

 :    Save the current table to a file.

 Process and Combine

 :    Process all the datasets using the current script.
 The processed files will be combined into single dataset.
-If the original data files are one-dimensioal a pseudo-2D dataset will be created, with one row for each original dataset.
-If the original data files are two-dimensioan, then a pseudo-3D dataset will be created, with one plane for each original dataset.
+If the original data files are one-dimensional a pseudo-2D dataset will be created, with one row for each original dataset.
+If the original data files are two-dimensional, then a pseudo-3D dataset will be created, with one plane for each original dataset.
+The dataset created will be named **process.nv** and will be written into the directory specified with the **Set Scan Ouput Directory** menu item.
+If this hasn't already been specified a directory chooser will be displayed.

 Process

 :    Process all the datasets using the current script.
-At present, each processed dataset will be placed in the folder containing the FID file it was derived from.
+The processed data will will be placed in a series of files named **processN.nv**, where N is the table row number (counting from 1).
+The files will be written into the directory specified with the **Set Scan Ouput Directory** menu item.
+If this hasn't already been specified a directory chooser will be displayed.

 ### Table

 Use Current State

 :    The table can be filtered and sorted (as described below).
-This command will removed any rows that are not displayed (via the filtering tools) and will change the order of the rows to correspond to the current sorting.
+This command will remove any rows that are not displayed (via the filtering tools) and will change the order of the rows to correspond to the current sorting.

 ### Analyze